lifeomic/terraform-provider-lifeomic/docs/index.md

 ### Optional

 - `account_id` (String) The unique ID of the PHC Account to use this provider with.
 If not set explicitly in the provider block, `$LIFEOMIC_ACCOUNT` will be used.
 - `headers` (Map of String) Additional headers that will be passed with any requests made.
-Can be provided using the PHC_HEADERS environment variable in stringified JSON
+You can also use the LIFEOMIC_HEADERS environment variable as stringified JSON.
+Environment variables take precedent over other values
 - `host` (String) The PHC API host to communicate with..
 If not set explicitly in the provider block, `$LIFEOMIC_HOST` will be used.
 - `token` (String, Sensitive) The token to use for authenticating with the PHC API.
 If not set explicitly in the provider block, `$LIFEOMIC_TOKEN` will be used.